apache/ignite-extensions/modules/hibernate-ext/hibernate/README.txt

 Apache Ignite Hibernate module provides Hibernate second-level cache (L2 cache) implementation based on Apache Ignite In-Memory Data Grid.

-To enable Hibernate module when starting a standalone node, move 'optional/ignite-hibernate' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
+To enable Hibernate module when starting a standalone node, move 'ignite-hibernate' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.